kuzzleio/documentation/src/sdk-reference/cpp/1/document/mCreate/index.md

 # mCreate

-Creates new documents in the persistent data storage.
+Creates multiple documents.

-Returns a partial error (with status 206) if one or more documents fail to create.
+Throws a partial error (error code 206) if one or more documents creations fail.

 ## Arguments